Lithium Cobalt Oxide

+These are just a few different specific chemistries in the lithium ion family.
 Battery types tend to be named after the chemicals used in the cathode, which is what lithium ions flow towards when the battery is being used.
-The anode, where the ions of a charged battery are stored for use, is generally made of carbon or graphite, and despite research into new anode materials, there is not as much variation in current anodes.
+The anode, where the ions of a charged battery are stored for use, has much less variety in terms of its makeup.
+It is generally of carbon or graphite, and because these are relatively cheap materials, there is not as much research into new options.

-Different batteries can prioritize either the life span, maximum current, or capacity of the pack.
-Depending on the use, a different chemistry may be used.
+Why are there so many battery chemistries?
+Different compositions optimize difference things, such as the life span, maximum charge speed, or how much energy a cell can hold.
+The specific chemistry that is used depends heavily on how it is being used.
 For instance, batteries with manganese have very low internal resistance and can be charged pretty fast.
 However, these batteries tend to have shorter lifetimes.

-For EV use, the more popular batteries are NMC (lithium nickel manganese cobalt oxide) and NCA (lithium nickel cobalt aluminum oxides), which combine metals with nickel and cobalt to make them last longer and hold more energy.
+For EV use, the more popular batteries are NMC (lithium nickel manganese cobalt oxide) and NCA (lithium nickel cobalt aluminum oxides), which combine metals with nickel and cobalt to make them last longer and hold the most energy.

 What Is An LFP Battery?

-Tesla announced in October 2021 that it was switching to LFP batteries for its standard range models, both Model 3 and Model Y. The reason it kept the cobalt batteries for the Long Range trims is because of the lower energy density of LFP configurations – in order to get performance or very long range, you need a larger LFP battery.
+Tesla announced in October 2021 that it was switching to LFP batteries for its standard range models, both Model 3 and Model Y. The reason it kept the cobalt batteries for the Long Range trims is because of the lower energy density of LFP configurations – in order to get performance or very long range, you need a larger LFP battery that adds weight and can reduce efficiency.

 LFP Material Sourcing and Cost

-The main argument for LFP batteries often boils down to material availability and cost.
-Initial sourcing concerns centered around cobalt, which is a rare earth metal that is often mined in areas known for conflict and human rights violations.
-Moving away from such a fraught source made sense ethically and for business continuity.
+The main argument for LFP batteries often boils down to material sourcing, especially when it comes to cobalt.
+Cobalt is a rare earth metal that is often mined in areas known for conflict and human rights violations, such as the Democratic Republic of the Congo.
+Switching to LFP batteries means that battery manufacturers are not reliant on cobalt, which is important both ethically and for business continuity.

-More recently, there has been a market shortage of nickel and aluminum, both of which are exported by Russia.
+In early 2022, there was a market shortage of nickel and aluminum, both of which are exported by Russia.
 Even prior to the invasion of Ukraine, businesses felt the sting of relying on materials with sensitive prices and sometimes hostile suppliers.
-On the other hand, phosphate is much easier to source and so far, are reliably cheaper.
+Phosphate, which replaces nickel and aluminum in LFP cells, is much easier to source and so far, reliably cheaper.
 This means that LFP batteries can be much cheaper than cobalt-based batteries.
+Ford cites the cheaper materials as a main driver for the change, since their cost savings will allow them to pass lower prices to consumers.

 Price Impact on EV Batteries

-The other reason that this battery change is happening for Tesla is because Standard Range models are designed to be more entry-level priced vehicles, meaning that the customers who want them may be less flexible about price increases due to battery costs.
-Unlike the target shopper for a Long Range or Performance model, the Standard Range shopper may be more impacted by a several-thousand-dollar price change.
+Price is the main reason that companies are switching to LFP batteries.
+Like with Tesla and the Standard Range Model 3 and Model Y, the models getting LFP packs are often designed to be entry-level priced vehicles, meaning that the customers who want them may be less flexible about price increases due to battery costs.
+Unlike the target shopper for a Model X Performance, the shopper interested in the base trim may be more impacted by a several-thousand-dollar price change.

 In fact, Tesla suggests charging your LFP Model 3 to 100% at least once a week to balance voltage and recalibrate range and charge readings.
 You can check the battery chemistry of your Model 3 by looking at the charge settings in the app – if the options include 50% and 100%, the vehicle has an LFP pack.